surfstudio/ReactiveDataDisplayManager/Documentation/Entities.md

 `BaseCellGenerator` is your choice if you need display cell and process selection event.

-This is generic generator with only one requirement to cell - conforming to `Configurable` protocol.
+This is generic generator with only one requirement to cell - conforming to `ConfigurableItem` protocol.

-Recommended way to create generator `YourCellType.rddm.baseGenerator(with: model)` where model is `Configurable.Model` instance.
+Recommended way to create generator `YourCellType.rddm.baseGenerator(with: model)` where model is `ConfigurableItem.Model` instance.

 **NOTE** If you want store closures, current cell state or extend generator with some protocol, preferable extending `BaseCellGenerator` and not create your own.